-It is advisable to read this article to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.
+It is advisable to read the Quick Start Guide to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.

 In this tutorial, you will learn how to merge and annotate next-generation sequencing (NGS) reads produced by sequencing variable gene repertoires from immunized mice.
 You will also learn how to assess antibody repertoire diversity through sequence clustering.